Navigation: CREATING MAIL MERGE LETTERS >

 For emails with little or no merging required, like newsletters, another option, which significantly decreases the danger of being classed as a spammer, is to use a mass mailing service such as Constant Contact, Vertical Response, MailChimp, or Campaign Monitor (which is the one that we here at Software4Nonprofits currently use for our mass emailing).

-Unlike the Letters ⇒ Email Newsletters menu option, those services generally do not allow you to attach PDF files to the emails they send.
+Unlike the Letters ⇒ Email Donors menu option, those services generally do not allow you to add attachments to the emails they send.
 The emails you sent through them will generally be designed in HTML (though text-only emails are usually also supported).
 The design of the HTML for the emails can be done by you outside of the service, though they often also have facilities for designing emails based on templates that they (or you) create, without having to know much or any HTML.

 Be sure when choosing your fields in the Custom Reports window to only select one row of data per donor - if you include things like donation detail fields, you will get more than one row of data per donor, which will not work, because the mass mailing services will only accept one row for each email address.